-Veterans making an initial application for their GI Bill benefits must provide a certified copy of their military record (DD 214).
-Eligible dependents making an initial application under Chapter 35 must provide a copy of their birth certificate and, if possible, the parent's or spouse's VA claim number.
+It is recommended for Veterans making an initial application for their benefits to submit a certified copy of their DD 214 (member 4 copy).
+Eligible dependents making an initial application under Chapter 35 must provide their parent's or spouse's VA claim number.

 Students planning to attend the College under the VA vocational rehabilitation program should contact their vocational rehabilitation specialists before registration.
-This contact may be made through Financial Aid Services, Additional services to be offered by Financial Aid Services include application for all VA benefits, professional educational counseling, tutorial assistance, and referral services.
+This contact may be made through Financial Aid Services.
+Additional services to be offered by Financial Aid Services include application for all VA benefits, professional educational counseling, tutorial assistance, and referral services.